 Provide and install road naming signs in accordance with the Council standards for both public and private roads that serve six or more lots within the subdivision.
 The names must be as approved by the Council.

-Implement all hard and soft landscape works within the stormwater reserves, public parks, public roads and accessways in general accordance with the landscape plans approved by LUCXXXXX.
+Implement all hard and soft landscape works within the stormwater reserves, public parks, public roads and accessways in general accordance with the landscape plans approved by MPDC Landuse Consent 102.2025.13180.

-Provide the certified Landscape Maintenance Plan for all planting and landscaping to be established in all stormwater reserves, public parks and public roads approved as part of LUCXXXXX.
+Provide the certified Landscape Maintenance Plan for all planting and landscaping to be established in all stormwater reserves, public parks and public roads approved as part of MPDC Landuse Consent 102.2025.13180.

 Provide as-built plans of completed landscape works (hard and soft) within all stormwater reserves, public parks and public roads in CAD (NZTM 2000) and pdf form in general accordance with the Development Engineering as-built requirements v1.3.
 Plans must be provided to the Council and include the following details: